 The Iliolumbar ligament connects the lowest Lumbar vertebra to the pelvis and resists spinal rotation, forward and side bending: this when pressed on directly, will report tenderness.
 Some research suggests that other structures may be responsible for tenderness over the area.
-These include: the LIA Lumbar Intermuscular Aponeurosis, the lumbrosacral joint or the muscles of the low back.
+These include the LIA Lumbar Intermuscular Aponeurosis, the lumbosacral joint or the muscles of the low back.

 Nerve Root Pain:

-Nerve root pain arises from where the nerve in the spine emerges from the foramina inbetween the upper and lower vertebrae.
-Nerves carry signals containing messages about sensations and the control of muscles and organs, and so disorders of nerves can cause pain, pins and needles, numbness, increased sensitivity or weakness of muscles.
+Nerve root pain arises from where the nerve in the spine emerges from the foramina between the upper and lower vertebrae.
+Nerves carry signals containing messages about sensations and the control of muscles and organs, and so disorders of nerves can cause pain, pins, and needles, numbness, increased sensitivity or weakness of muscles.
 The pain is often felt in the area of the

 body supplied by that nerve.
 It is common for the nerves in the legs and arms to be affected.
 Nerve roots can be compressed or pinched, perhaps due to trauma, normally this pain occurs from a combination of irritation and compression.
 Anything that can fill up the hole where the nerve root emerges can cause physical or chemical irritation.

 Nerve injuries can occur anywhere in the body.
 Within the brain, they show a myriad of confusing signs and symptoms that can mimic musculoskeletal pain.